Dollar Bill Shirt with Tie: 11 Easy Steps

-Make this dollar bill origami shirt and tie on your first try with this easy step-by-step tutorial.
+Make this dollar bill origami shirt and tie on your first try with this easy step-by-step money origami guide.

-Don't worry, you are not going to mess it all up if you misfold once or twice.
+Don't worry; you will not mess it all up if you misfold once or twice.

 Here we go!